gwu-libraries/python-intro-workshop/README.md

 # Setup

-Install Python 3.5 using Anaconda as described at http://swcarpentry.github.io/workshop-template/#python
+Install Python 3 using Anaconda as described at http://swcarpentry.github.io/workshop-template/#python

 Need help?
 Email us:
 * Dan Kerchner at kerchner@gwu.edu
 * Laura Wrubel at lwrubel@gwu.edu
+* Justin Littman at justinlittman@gwu.edu

 # Getting Started

 ### Download the Jupyter Notebook for this workshop

-* Right-click on this link  https://raw.githubusercontent.com/gwu-libraries/python-intro-workshop/master/Python%20Workshop.ipynb  and click Save Link As...
+* Press the green "Clone or Download" button higher up this page.
+Open it and press "Download ZIP".
+Save the zip file on your Desktop.
-* Save the file to your computer (for example, to your Desktop).
-It will be called **Python Workshop.ipynb**
+* Unzip the **python-intro-workshop-master.zip** file on your Desktop.
+This should create a folder called **python-intro-workshop-master**.

 ### Start Juypter Notebook

+* Open the Anaconda Navigator desktop app (it has a green circle icon)
-* In Anaconda Navigator, launch Jupyter Notebook
+* In Anaconda Navigator, launch Jupyter Notebook.
+This will open in a web browser tab.

 ### Upload and open the notebook file

-* At the top right, click **Upload** and find the **Python Workshop.ipynb** file
+* In the Jupyter tab, open the Desktop folder, then the **python-intro-workshop-master** folder.
-* After it uploads, find **Python Workshop.ipynb** in the file list, and click on it.
+* Find **Python Workshop.ipynb** in the file list and click on it to open.
 Now you're ready to begin!